Devarshi2323/ai-advisor/README.md

 # AI Business Advisor

 I built this project to show how multi-agent AI can solve real business problems.
-You describe your business situation, and 4 AI agents work together to give you a full modernization roadmap — in under 60 seconds.
+You describe your business situation, and 4 AI agents work together to give you a full modernization roadmap.

 ## What it actually does